 Lab owners often refer to these periods of heavy shedding as “blowing their coats.”

-For the unaware, Labs come in three basic color varieties: black, yellow and chocolate.
+For the unaware, Labs come in three basic color varieties: black, yellow, and chocolate.
+There is also the less common Silver Lab.
 This leads many potential owners to wonder whether any of the color varieties shed more or less than others.

 In fact, Labs not only have a single coat of hair, they actually have a thick double-coat.
 The outer layer of hair on Labs is comprised of waterproof hairs, which help to protect the dogs from the elements and keep their bodies relatively dry while swimming.